GenericMappingTools/pygmt/CONTRIBUTING.md

   an issue that matches your PR, leave a comment there instead to let us know what you plan to do.
-* Each pull request should consist of a **small** and logical collection of changes.
-* Larger changes should be broken down into smaller components and integrated separately.
+* Each pull request should consist of a **small** and logical collection of changes; larger changes should be broken down into smaller parts and integrated separately.
 * Bug fixes should be submitted in separate PRs.
 * Use underscores for all Python (*.py) files as per [PEP8](https://www.python.org/dev/peps/pep-0008/), not hyphens.
 Directory